andrej5elin/howto_fftw_apple_silicon/README.md

 Note that when running the computation on 8 cores on M1 it activates efficiency cores.

 ## Installing FFTW with openmp
 Installing with openmp should speed up multi-threaded calculation.
-Compiling with apple's clang is possbile, see https://iscinumpy.gitlab.io/post/omp-on-high-sierra/ Ideally, we should be able to first install libomp using brew using:
+Compiling with apple's clang is possible, see https://iscinumpy.gitlab.io/post/omp-on-high-sierra/ Ideally, we should be able to first install libomp using brew using:
 ```sh
 brew install libomp
 export CPPFLAGS="-I/opt/homebrew/opt/libomp/include -Xpreprocessor -fopenmp"